Dave-team/Knowledge-base/Public-speaking.md

 - When the body was reacting and feelings of nerves increased I changed my body language to be more open and focus on the breath.

 During the presentation, I focused most of all on slowing down and ensuring I paused enough for the content to land.

+## BI monthly process
+Presentation
+- Do we focus on use cases and impact?
+- Does it flow?
+- Does it look good?

+Logistics
+- Use previous rounds as examples
+- Use the same template - Google Slides
+- Make sure slides are stuck together pre dry-run
+- How are we on time?
+- Dave presents agenda
+- Alice to present from start and I share from FAQ?

 ## Virtual meetings